 Whether you call them thrift stores or consignment shops, the internet can help you find places selling secondhand items.

 Check TheThriftShopper.com, which you can search by ZIP code.
-Or try the online store locators of national organizations such as Goodwill and the Salvation Army, and national chains like Play It Again Sports and Plato’s Closet.
+Or try the online store locators of national organizations such as Goodwill and the Salvation Army or national chains like Play It Again Sports and Plato’s Closet.

 7. Check for coupons and promo codes